EladFirebolt/godocs/docs/sql_reference/commands/data-definition/create-fact-dimension-table.md

 | `NULL` \| `NOT NULL` | Determines if the column may or may not contain `NULL` values.                                                                                                                                                                     | `NOT NULL`    |

 {: .note}
 Nullable columns cannot be used in Firebolt primary or aggregating indexes.
+Additionally, only literals and the following functions are supported in default expressions: [CURRENT_DATE]({% link sql_reference/functions-reference/date-and-time/current-date.md %}), [LOCALTIMESTAMP]({% link sql_reference/functions-reference/date-and-time/localtimestamp.md %}), [CURRENT_TIMESTAMP]({% link sql_reference/functions-reference/date-and-time/current-timestamptz.md %}), and `NOW`.

 ### Example: Creating a table with `NULL` and `NOT NULL` values